adivea/library_carpentry_withR/README.md

 tools which are designed for easy of use but that quickly reach an efficiency barrier that is problematic for scalable sharing and collaborative coding.

+## Process

+1. Explore OpenRefine CrossRef dataset (exploring\_crossref.Rmd)
+2. Fork DataCarpentry’s *R for Soc Sci*
+3. Apply OpenRefine Examples over top of DC’s *R for Soc Sci*
+4. Pitch to A.Zoss
+5. Pitch back to C.Eardman (meanwhile, CE will beging a loop in at his end)